-Delaware Emergency Management Agency | Delaware Health and Social Services | Department of Safety and Homeland Security | News | Office of the Governor | Sussex County | Date Posted: Wednesday, March 4, 2020
+Delaware Emergency Management Agency | Delaware Health and Social Services | Department of Safety and Homeland Security | News | Office of the Governor | Sussex County | Date Posted: Friday, April 7, 2023

 To aid in the ongoing recovery process, the Delaware Emergency Management Agency (DEMA) is announcing the following resources and assistance available to those affected by the recent deadly tornado in Sussex County on April 1.